zmb3/teleport/rfd/00xx-pod-access-requests.md

 When the access request expires, Teleport will clean the temporary Kubernetes RBAC `Role` and `RoleBinding` objects.

+The final decision was to implement the first option, however, the second option details are kept in this RFD.

 ## UX: Request Flow